 The ripeness rule is not applied to claims that ordinances or regulations are flatly unconstitutional on their face (i.e., under all circumstances).
 Owners making such claims will get their day in federal court-and almost certainly will lose.
-Since the Supreme Court gives government the benefit of the doubt when the validity of a land-use regulation is "fairly debatable," 125 and since the Court "has been unable to develop any set formula" for property rights cases, 126 only the most egregious rule would be deemed unconstitutional under every conceivable circumstance.
+Since the Supreme Court gives government the benefit of the doubt when the validity of a land-use regulation is "fairly debatable,"130 and since the Court "has been unable to develop any set formula" for property rights cases,131 only the most egregious rule would be deemed unconstitutional under every conceivable circumstance.

 As a practical matter, then, landowners must assert that regulations or government actions violate the Takings Clause or fail to provide due process of law when applied to their own particular situations.
 In legal parlance, the owner brings an "as applied" challenge to the regulation instead of a "facial" challenge.
 It is in such cases that the special ripeness test wreaks its vengeance.
 In order to establish that his fact-laden claim is "ripe" for federal judicial review, an owner must often spend many years and sometimes hundreds of thousand of dollars working his way through an open-ended and often endless administrative maze.
-"Practically speaking," one authority has noted, "the universe of plaintiffs with the financial ability to survive the lengthy ripening process is small."
-127
+"Practically speaking," one authority has noted, "the universe of plaintiffs with the financial ability to survive the lengthy ripening process is small."132 Making the situation even worse, the Court recently held that the very act of "ripening" an owner's federal takings claim in state court may result in a state decision that federal courts are forbidden by the Full Faith and Credit Act from reviewing on the merits.133 All that was too much for justices, who urged the Court to reconsider the "state litigation" prong of Williamson County.134

 The principal case in which the Supreme Court has established its regulatory takings ripeness doctrine is Williamson County Regional Planning Commission v.
 Hamilton Bank.
-The tip of the Williamson County iceberg128 is its "two-prong" test requiring (1) a "final decision" by the governmental agency on the merits and (2) a denial of "state compensation."
+The tip of the Williamson County iceberg135 is its "twoprong" test requiring (1) a "final decision" by the governmental agency on the merits and (2) a denial of "state compensation."

 Until an agency issues a final decision, it cannot be sued.
 Thus, the property owner has to overcome every excuse or delay that the agency poses.
 One part of the final decision prong requires the owner to apply for a "specific use" and another requires a "meaningful" application.
 This means that the owner's initial application cannot simply ask for the maximum use permitted by law; and it also means that the owner may have to make several applications, each succeeding application responsive to comments in the agency's earlier denials.
 Yet another part of the prong requires the owner to seek a "variance," that is, an administrative exception from a rule, following a denial based on noncompliance with the rule.
-Nevertheless, if the owner can prove that the agency's mind is made up and that it would be senseless to continue this process, he can seek relief under a "futility exception."
+Nevertheless, if the owner can prove that the agency's mind is made

+"Practically speaking," one authority has noted, "the universe of plaintiffs with the financial ability to survive the lengthy ripening process is small." up and that it would be senseless to continue this process, he can seek relief under a "futility exception."
 That final resort, however, is itself a difficult hurdle.